cookiecutter/cookiecutter-django/README.rst

 -----------

 * Only maintained 3rd party libraries are used.
-* Uses PostgreSQL everywhere (9.2+)
+* Uses PostgreSQL everywhere (9.4 - 10.5)
-* Environment variables for configuration (This won't work with Apache/mod_wsgi except on AWS ELB).
+* Environment variables for configuration (This won't work with Apache/mod_wsgi).

 Support this Project!
 ----------------------